Doctors’ Notes

 Any and all of these responses are possible — and likely — if you raised an infant.
 Perhaps the most frustrating thing about the situation, besides the obvious, is trying to figure out WHY your baby is crying.
 Sometimes the cause is obvious and can be easily addressed.
 Sometimes it’s not.
 But that doesn’t mean the baby can’t be soothed or comforted.
 As much as it might feel like it, you don’t need to be Nostradamus, Warren Buffet, or a psychic to do it.

-Let start with the obvious ones:
+Let start with the obvious causes:

 Hunger

 Most newborns feed about every 2-3 hours, though on occasion, a more frequent feeding will be requested.
+It’s ok to try feeding first!

 Dirty Diaper